ZipOdes: Ode to Your Zip Code

-Submit your ZipOde and then bring it to our ZipOde Throwdown on April 27.
-Details on both below!
+Submit your ZipOde by April 27, and then bring it to our ZipOde Throwdown (Date TBD).
+Details below!

 So what is a ZipOde?

-Each ZIP code is five numbers, so we’re asking that each ZipOde be five lines—the number of words in each line is determined by the number in your particular zip code.
+Each ZIP code is five numbers, so we’re asking that each ZipOde be five lines—the number of words (not syllables) in each line is determined by the number in your particular zip code.

 Here’s an example, written by Flagler Beach resident Amber Pond: